 Who could benefit from using the new IVM procedure?

-There are a few groups of women who could benefit from the lack of hormones used to promote in vivo egg maturation in IVM:
+There are a few groups of women who could benefit from not needing hormone injections to mature the eggs before collection:

 - Women with polycystic ovarian syndrome (PCOS), who are more prone to ovarian hyperstimulation syndrome (OHSS), which can be a fatal condition.
 Since IVM does not stimulate the ovaries, there is little to no risk of developing OHSS.

 - Women who are recovering or in remission from cancer, since some of the hormonal factors used to stimulate the ovaries could also stimulate any cancer tissue left behind.

 - Younger women who are seeking assisted reproductive technologies (ART) to become pregnant, since IVM is lower cost and has less associated risks than with IVF.

 - Women who undergo IVF, but the collected eggs are immature.
 IVM procedures can coax these cells to maturity so that the procedure can continue.